ernestoyaquello/VerticalStepperForm/README.md

       VerticalStepperFormLayout.Builder.newInstance(verticalStepperForm, mySteps, this, this)
           .primaryColor(colorPrimary)
           .primaryDarkColor(colorPrimaryDark)
-          .displayBottomNavigation(true) // It is true by default, so this line is not necessary .init();
+          .displayBottomNavigation(true) // It is true by default, so in this case this line is not necessary .init();

       ...